openshift-labs/lab-building-images/workshop/content/setup-environ/07-profile-scripts.md

 podman exec <container-id> bash -c "python ..."
 ```

 The execution of the command in a sub shell will ensure the profile scripts get run.
-In this way you ensure that all applications can be initialised with the same environment as the application itself has without needing to run any manual steps.
+If it is a command that you would regularly run, it is better that you add a script to your application code which wraps it up so you don't have to worry about using a sub shell.